 After qualifying as a Registered General Nurse in 2003 and gaining extensive experience in community nursing, Ben specialised in palliative and end of life care.

-Ben’s current research project is to investigate the use and impact of anticipatory medications in end of life care.
-Working with Dr Stephen Barclay, Ben has recently completed a systematic review of current knowledge around anticipatory prescribing in adult end of life care in the community.
+Ben is investigating current practice and patient, family carer and healthcare professionals’ perspectives towards Anticipatory Prescribing in community End of Life Care.
+His PhD supervisors are Dr Stephen Barclay, University of Cambridge, and Dr Kristian Pollock, University of Nottingham.
+Ben has recently completed a systematic review of current knowledge around anticipatory prescribing in adult end of life care in the community.
 He is currently undertaking a qualitative study exploring General Practitioners’ decision-making concerning anticipatory prescribing.

 Bowers B, Redsell S (2017) A qualitative study of community nurses’ decision-making around the anticipatory prescribing of end-of-life medications.
-Journal of Advanced Nursing (publication pending)
+Journal of Advanced Nursing; 73(10): 2385-94

 Bowers B (2016) Care in the last days of life (Guest editorial).
 British Journal of Community Nursing; 21(4): 169